-The key contribution of this study is an analytic, quantitative study of the tradeoffs of network onload and offload.
-Using PowerInsight and DVFS, we examined network processing performance in detail under a number of different conditions.
-In examining the differences between onloaded and offloaded networks for varying host CPU frequencies, an offloaded networking approach provides approximately equivalent or superior performance at lower frequencies.
+In examining the differences between onloaded and offloaded networks for varying host CPU frequencies, it has been observed that the offloaded networking approach provides approximately equivalent or superior performance at lower frequencies.
+While this finding cannot be used to conclusively state that offloaded networking is key for future many-core systems networking performance, it provides key evidence to be used in future evaluation of networking approaches for future generation compute systems.
 The microbenchmark results clearly illustrate the potential benefits of network offloading, with power savings in the 20.5% range with only 0.5% performance loss and good performance down to 1.5% performance loss and power reductions of 30.5%.
 While onloading can reap greater power consumption drops, performance at the 1.4GHz level shows that onloading results in a loss of over half of the available throughput at higher CPU frequencies.
 This demonstrates the tradeoffs in single thread communications performance that would occur on systems with lowered CPU frequencies, and can reasonably be expected to be even lower if more simplified little-cores are used.

-While the high-performance computing networking community has pre-supposed that such outcomes were likely, this is the first, to the authors' knowledge, analytical evaluation of the performance difference.
-As such, these results provide the foundation for further evaluations of the merits of onload versus offload for next generation systems.
-For example, these results clearly demonstrate that single-thread performance of onloaded networking solutions are restrictive in emerging many-core architectures.
-While multi-threaded approaches could alleviate some of the negative performance implications that this study exposes, current multi-threaded MPI implementations perform worse than their single-threaded counter parts and often involve course-grained, high-contention locks.
+The conclusions reached from this study are somewhat intuitive and while the high-performance computing networking community has pre-supposed that such outcomes were likely, no study has yet addressed this issue.
+While the results are straightforward, they provide the foundation for discussions on the merits of onload versus offload for next generation systems.
+These results clearly demonstrate that single-thread performance of onloaded networking solutions can be restrictive in emerging many-core architectures.
+While multi-threaded approaches may alleviate some of the negative performance implications that this study exposes in single-threaded performance, the number of compute cores needed to close this gap is an open question that is currently being researched through studies into methods of providing parallelism in MPI.
+We can therefore conclude that at the current time, an offloaded networking approach can provide good networking performance for slower frequency processors, while an onloading approach will not be viable without further research and improvements to multi-core based network processing for high-performance computing.

 In the future, we plan to expand this study by examining methods of improving multi-threading in MPI to explore if onloaded networking can provide similar performance to offloaded networks in many-core architectures.
-If it is possible to provide similar performance, we will investigate the number of resources that need to be invested to provide offload equivalent network performance.
+If it is possible to provide similar performance we will investigate the number of resources that need to be invested to provide offload equivalent network performance.